SkafteNicki/dtu_mlops/s7_deployment/apis.md

     application.
 For the following you can take whatever previous FastAPI application as the base application for the container

     1. Start by creating a `requirement.txt` file for you application.
-You will atleast need `fastapi` and `uvicorn` in the file and we as always recommend that you are specific about the version you want to use:
+You will at least need `fastapi` and `uvicorn` in the file and we as always recommend that you are specific about the version you want to use:

         ```txt